nicolad/nautilus-trader-rig/FEATURES.md

 ## Overview

-The Nautilus Trader Autopatcher has been enhanced with two major new capabilities:
+The Nautilus Trader Autopatcher has been enhanced with three major new capabilities:

 1. **Self-Improvement**: The autopatcher can analyze and improve its own codebase
 2. **Automatic Pull Request Creation**: Create PRs against the target repository
+3. **Commit Quality Analyzer**: Analyze git commits for inconsistencies, typos, and pattern violations

 ## Features